theforeman/foreman-ansible-modules/README.md

 ### Building and Installing the Collection Locally

-For all currently supported versions of Ansible (i.e. Ansible >= 2.9, and particularly Ansible < 2.10 where the above approach is not yet supported), you can build the collection locally:
+For all currently supported versions of Ansible, you can build the collection locally:

 ```console
 $ make dist